 (Offered as BIOL 251 and BCBP 281) A study of the molecular mechanisms underlying the transmission and expression of genes.
 DNA replication and recombination, RNA synthesis and processing, and protein synthesis and modification will be examined.
 Both prokaryotic and eukaryotic systems will be analyzed, with an emphasis upon the regulation of gene expression.
 Application of modern molecular methods to biomedical and agricultural problems will also be considered.
 The laboratory component will focus upon recombinant DNA methodology.
 Four classroom hours and four hours of laboratory per week; some laboratory exercises may require irregular hours.

 Requisite: BIOL 191 or equivalent.
 Limited to 30 students.
 Not open to first-year students.
 Fall semester.
-Professor Ratner.2015-16: Offered in Fall 2015
+Professor Ratner.2016-17: Offered in Fall 2016

 (Offered as BIOL 291 and BCBP 291) An analysis of the structure and function of cells in plants, animals, and bacteria.
 Topics to be discussed include the cell surface and membranes, cytoskeletal elements and motility, cytoplasmic organelles and bioenergetics, the interphase nucleus and chromosomes, mitosis, meiosis, and cell cycle regulation.
 Four classroom hours and three hours of laboratory per week.

 Requisite: BIOL 191 and completion of, or concurrent registration in, CHEM 161.
 Limited to 24 students.
 Spring semester.
-Professor Graf.2015-16: Offered in Spring 2016
+Professor Graf.2016-17: Not offered

 This course will concentrate on the structure of proteins at the atomic level.
 It will include an introduction to methods of structure determination, to databases of structural information, and to publicly available visualization software.
 These tools will be used to study some class of specific structures, (such as membrane, nucleic acid binding, regulatory, structural, or metabolic proteins).
 These proteins will provide the framework for discussion of such concepts as domains, motifs, molecular motion, structural homology, etc., as well as addressing how specific biological problems are solved at the atomic level.
 Four classroom hours per week plus one hour discussion .

 Requisite: BIOL 191 and CHEM 161; CHEM 221 would be helpful but is not required.
 Limited to 20 students.
 Omitted 2011-12.
-Professor Williamson.2015-16: Not offered
+Professor Williamson.2016-17: Not offered

 (Offered as BIOL 331, BCBP 331, and CHEM 331.)
 Structure and function of biologically important molecules and their role(s) in life processes.
 Protein conformation, enzymatic mechanisms and selected metabolic pathways will be analyzed.
 Additional topics may include: nucleic acid conformation, DNA/protein interactions, signal transduction and transport phenomena.
 Four classroom hours and four hours of laboratory work per week.
 Offered jointly by the Departments of Biology and Chemistry.